roxma/vim-paste-easy/README.md

 Automatically `set paste` for you.

 This is a tiny plugin that simply monitors your typing speed.
-When then typing interval between two typed character is less than 0.01s, it automatically `set paste` for you.
+When then typing interval between two typed characters is less than 0.01s, it automatically `set paste` for you.
 Because there's no human could type that fast!
 After you finish pasting, and leave insert mode, vim-paste-easy will automatically `set nopaste` for you.